 Because you don’t want grand gestures, just grand love.

-Sometimes she loves books so much because for a brief moment in time, love works out.
-She gets engulfed in the story, in the people, and in the stories of people.
+Sometimes he loves books so much because for a brief moment in time, love works out.
+He gets engulfed in the story, in the people, and in the stories of people.

-But she no longer accepts the story “I can’t give you what you give me,” because it’s not a book she would ever pick up to read.
+But he no longer accepts the story “I can’t give you what you give me,” because it’s not a book he would ever pick up to read.

-Nor is the kind of love story she would ever write for herself.
+Nor is the kind of love story he would ever write for himself.